Softly broken ${\cal N}=2$ SQCD: mass spectra in vacua with unbroken $Z_{2N_c-N_F}$ symmetry: Introduction

 Let us emphasize that this dynamical scenario satisfies all those checks of Seiberg's duality hypothesis for ${\cal N}=1$ SQCD which were used in \cite{S2}.
 In other cases, if this ${\cal N}=1$ SQCD stays in the IR free weak coupling logarithmic regime, its dynamics is simple and clear and there is no need for any additional dynamical assumptions.\\

-Below in sections 2-8 are presented our results (see the table of contents) for charges of light particles, the forms of low energy Lagrangians and mass spectra in various vacua of \eqref{(1.1)} with the unbroken discrete $Z_{\bb\geq 2}$ symmetry, at different hierarchies between lagrangian parameters $m,\,\mx$ and $\lm$.
+Below in sections 2-8 are presented our results (see the table of contents) for quantum numbers of light particles, the forms of low energy Lagrangians and mass spectra in various vacua of \eqref{(1.1)} with the unbroken discrete $Z_{\bb\geq 2}$ symmetry, at different hierarchies between lagrangian parameters $m,\,\mx$ and $\lm$.